History of Wycombe Wanderers F.C.: The Football League (1993–2004)

 One trophy did prove elusive as Northwich Victoria came to Adams Park and won the Drinkwise Cup 3–2 in extra time.
-The FA Trophy final at Wembley saw 28,000 Wycombe fans make the short, but increasingly familiar journey to face Runcorn Jason Cousins smashed home a free-kick after just two minutes and Andy Kerr headed home a second 20 minutes later.
+The FA Trophy final at Wembley saw 28,000 Wycombe fans make the short journey to face Runcorn where Jason Cousins smashed home a free-kick after just two minutes and Andy Kerr headed home a second 20 minutes later.
 Steve Shaughnessy pulled a goal back for the Linnets just before half-time.
 Just before the hour mark Steve Thompson headed home a Steve Guppy corner to make it 3–1 and Wycombe missed a number of chances to extend their lead.
 Dave Carroll made it 4–1 with a minute left when Runcorn goalkeeper Arthur Williams allowed his shot to slip through his fingers.
 There was a wonderful gesture as injured captain Glyn Creaser went up to collect the trophy.
-Wycombe Wanderers had achieved a glorious non-league double and there were more great scenes of celebration in the town the following day as the team enjoyed an open-top bus parade.
+Wycombe Wanderers had achieved a non-league double and there were more scenes of celebration in the town the following day as the team enjoyed an open-top bus parade.

 One potential cloud on the horizon was the interest of Nottingham Forest in manager Martin O'Neill.
 The crowd chanted "Don't go Martin, don't go."
 The following day he travelled to Nottingham.
 Wycombe Chairman Ivor Beeks countered the offer with a new contract, with a significant salary increase and on the Wednesday morning a press conference at Adams Park informed an overjoyed town that Martin O'Neill was staying.
 The Irishman explained that the reaction he'd received from the Wycombe crowd had swayed him and that he still had this "nonsensical dream" of taking the club up to the Premier League.